webartistse/funko-showcase-workshop/WEBSITE.md

 4. DATABASE_NAME should be the name of your database.
 We recommended using "funko-database".
 Add this after the "=".
 5. COLLECTION_NAME should be the name of your collection.
 We recommended using "funko-collection".
 Add this after the "=".
 6. Save your file.
+7. In the same directory, create another new file called `.gitignore`.
+8. Open this file, and add "`.env`" on the first line of this file.
+9. Save your file.
+10. This will prevent us from accidentally uploading our connection string data to our GitHub repository.

 ## 4.3 Install Dependencies